 Executive Director and Curator, The Neustadt Collection of Tiffany Glass

 From 1935 until his death in 1984, Dr. Egon Neustadt, founder of The Neustadt Collection of Tiffany Glass, built an unparalleled collection of more than two hundred Tiffany lamps and a unique trove of Tiffany sheet glass and ‘jewels.’
 An Austrian immigrant enamored of all things American, Dr. Neustadt appreciated the beauty of Tiffany’s work, even when it was out of fashion, and became one of the earliest Tiffany collectors.
 With no roadmap for collecting Tiffany objects, he developed his connoisseurship skills as he went, eventually amassing a collection renowned for its remarkable breadth and depth—a veritable catalogue of Tiffany lamps and glass—which he shared in his groundbreaking book, The Lamps of Tiffany, published in 1970.
-This lecture will trace Dr. Neustadt’s collecting journey and consider his motivations, methods and even occasional missteps.
-It will also draw from his recently discovered, hand-written memoir to provide new insights into the man behind the collection.
+This lecture traced Dr. Neustadt’s collecting journey and considered his motivations, methods and even occasional missteps.
+It also drew from his recently discovered, hand-written memoir to provide new insights into the man behind the collection.

 11:00 – 11:45 am